jr-baldwin/ACEs_mental_health_RR/9_Imputed_analysis_ALSPAC_ABCD_20220131.md

 hyp2a_ext_abcd <- ext_abcd
 ```

-### ABCD - Plot internalising and externalising results for hyp2a
+### ABCD - Plot internalising and externalising results for hypothesis 2a

 ``` r
 # Combine internalising and externalising into one dataframe